heikipoika/grc-ook/README.md

 ![Oscilloscope dump](/images/screenshot.png)

 This flowchart is made for the Pluto SDR, which provides both Rx and Tx.
 It is intended to be tuned to 433.92MHz in order to receive and send data.
+Note: with Pluto the supplied antennas do not work very well on 433Mhz so you need to install something else.

 Other SDRs may be used, remove the Sink part in order to just decode messages.